Call Dr. Donnelly Book Consult

 The AAMC structures the Psych/Soc section around three overarching ideas:

-• Concept 6 — Biological underpinnings: How biological, psychological, and sociocultural factors influence the ways individuals perceive, think about, and react to the world.
-This includes sensory processing, attention, language, memory formation, and emotion.
+• Concept 6 — Biological underpinnings: How biological, psychological, and social and cultural factors shape the way we perceive, think about, and react to the world.
+Topics include sensory processing, attention, language, memory, and emotion.

-• Concept 7 — Behavior & behavior change: How individual and collective behaviors are shaped by biological, psychological, and sociocultural factors.
+• Concept 7 — Behavior & behavior change: How individual and group behaviors are shaped by biological, psychological, and social and cultural factors.
 Topics include classical and operant conditioning, observational learning, attitudes, group processes, and identity formation.

-• Concept 8 — Self & social interaction: How self-identity, social structures, and cultural contexts influence perceptions of the world and interactions with others.
-This covers self-concept, social cognition, stereotyping, prejudice, discrimination, and health disparities.
+• Concept 8 — Self & social interaction: How self-identity, social structures, and cultural contexts shape our view of the world and how we interact with others.
+Topics include self-concept, social cognition, stereotyping, prejudice, discrimination, and health disparities.

 How to Prepare

-A targeted approach can transform this section from a score liability into one of your strongest areas.
+A targeted approach can turn this section from a weak spot into one of your strongest areas.
 These are the methods Dr. Donnelly uses with his students.

 Organize Terminology into Thematic Groups

-Rather than memorizing an alphabetical list of 300 terms, group related concepts together.
-For example, cluster all learning theories (classical conditioning, operant conditioning, observational learning, latent learning) so you can compare and contrast them.
-This makes it far easier to distinguish between similar-sounding answer choices on test day.
+Do not memorize an alphabetical list of 300 terms.
+Instead, group related concepts together.
+For example, cluster all learning theories: classical conditioning, operant conditioning, observational learning, and latent learning.
+Compare and contrast them side by side.
+This makes it much easier to tell apart similar-sounding answer choices on test day.

 Learn the Classic Experiments